rodber/blog/_posts/2021/2021-08-08-looking-for-partners.md

 All remote based, and from any nationality, place or culture.
 I don't have any issues with who you are neither where you came from.
 I also don't care to ask about formal education.

 I can summarize the offering in that you will get yourself involved in the manufacturing of all sorts of cool software products.
-That you will be partner of this, that your opinion and experience will determine the develop of new software products.
+That you will be my partner in this and that your opinion and experience will help determine the production of new software goods.

 ## Contact